We have much more to do and your continued support is needed now more than ever.

 “Zombie” frogs are hurt by pollution, too

-Wood frogs, which primarily call Alaska and the Northeastern home in the U.S., are practically members of the living dead – during winter, they literally freeze and later reanimate.
+Wood frogs, which primarily call Alaska and the Northeast home in the U.S., are practically members of the living dead – during winter, they literally freeze and later reanimate.
 How do they pull this off?
 Well, they stop breathing and their hearts stop beating, but they produce a special glycerol-based substance that acts as antifreeze and prevents ice from forming within their cells.
 If the water within a cell were to freeze, it would expand and the ice crystals would tear the cell apart, killing the frog.
 Through this process, nearly 70 percent of the frog’s total body water is converted to ice.
 This adaptation allows the wood frog to survive even in the Arctic.

 Despite this preternatural trick, life isn’t all treats for wood frogs and other amphibians.
 In fact, amphibians are the most threatened class of vertebrates on the planet.
 With semipermeable skin and porous eggs laid in vernal, or seasonal, pools of water, wood frogs are at a higher risk of being affected by pollution, climate change, and disease.
 In other words, we’ve got to keep our land, air, and water clean so this friendly zombie can keep freezing itself to its heart’s content!